jmarco-cloudbolt/content-library-template/README.md

 ### Step 7 - Create AWS Policy for S3 and CloudFront Permissions

+The ContentLibrary workflows use the AWS "AssumeRole" command to assign permisisons for their AWS API calls.
+For this to work, we must first create a policy, then a role the user can assume that uses the policy's permisions.
+Here we create the policy with the minimum set of access rights to make Content Library updates to your S3 bucket and to issue CloudFront caching invalidations to "push" the new content for delivery.

+The policy itself is not directly used in workflow inputs.
+Instead, the workflow expects the name of the role to assume. (our next step)

 Follow these steps as an example:
 - Log into the AWS management console.
 - Use the "search" box next to the "aws" and "Services" button in the upper left corner.